 My name is Olivier Maloteau.
 I was born in Brussels, Belgium in 1969.
 Computers have always been an important part of my life.
 At the age of 14, my father bought me my first computer, a ZX Spectrum.
 Since then, the fascination for these machines has never left me.

 After I graduated, I founded an advertising agency where I was the lead computer graphic designer.

 We did many advertising campaigns in different fields such as cosmetics, pharmaceutical industry, bank, food and exhibition fairs.
 This experience in design proved later to be a great asset in creating websites.

-For a few years now, I've been working as a consultant for the European Commission.
-I'm a SharePoint 2010/2013 front-end developer and I am in charge of the intranet.
-The intranet is aimed thousand of people through the institution.
+For more than ten years now, I've been working as a consultant for the European Commission.
+I'm SharePoint front-end developer and I develop also in PHP to build applications and API.
+Working on the Commission's intranet is aimed thousand of people through the institution.
 It's quite a challenge and a very rewarding job to work on such a big platform.